cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 ## Step 5: Check proper working Ads app with Ads DB

-Purpose: Check Ads App running properly together with Ads DB (e.g. create ads via postman, display list of ads in browser, ...)

-- [Check with Postman](exercise_02_ads_app_postman.md)

 - ToDO: first we need to check, how own endpoint `/ads` will work with UI.
 Currently it does not work.

+Purpose: Check **Bulletinboard-Ad**s App running properly together with **Bulletinboard-Ads** database with Postman and Web-UI in Browser.

+- List and create advertisements with/in

+### Postman
+- [Check with Postman](exercise_02_ads_app_postman.md)

+### Web-UI/ Browser
+-